jshor/datebook/docs/api/icalendar.md

 Downloads a `.ics` file on the user's browser for use in local calendars and email clients.

 :::warning Deprecation Notice
-This feature is deprecated as of v8 and will be removed in v9.
+This feature is deprecated and will be removed in v8.
 :::